jamesrochabrun/PolyAI/README.md

 let service = PolyAIServiceFactory.serviceWith(configurations)
 ```

-Now, you have access to both the OpenAI and Anthropic APIs in a single package, with Gemini coming soon! 🚀
+Now, you have access to OpenAI, Anthropic and Gemini APIs in a single package. 🚀

 ## Message